-Abies magnifica, first in described in 1863 by Andrew Dickson Murray (1812–1878), is commonly known as California Red fir, Silvertip fir or Shasta Red fir.
-There is a broad zone of hybridization between A. magnifica and A. procera that includes the southern Cascades, the Klamath Mountains, and associated coastal ranges of southwestern Oregon and coastal California.
-Trees in this zone display characters intermediate between the two species; the most conspicuous such character is a transition from exserted bracts (procera) to included bracts (magnifica) in the mature seed cones.
+Abies magnifica, as described in 1863 by Andrew Dickson Murray (1812–1878), in Proceedings of the Royal Horticultural Society of London, 3rd edition, is commonly known as California red fir, silvertip fir or Shasta red fir.
+A broad zone of hybridization exists between A. magnifica and A. procera that includes the southern Cascades, the Klamath Mountains, and associated coastal ranges of southwestern Oregon and coastal California.
+Trees in this zone display characters intermediate between the two species; the most conspicuous of which is a transition from exserted bracts (procera) to included bracts (magnifica) in the mature seed cones.
 These intermediate trees had been previously described as A. magnifica var. shastensis Lemmon (1890), a name which is widely used, but are now more appropriately called Abies x shastensis Lemmon (1897).

 There are two recognized varieties:

 A. magnifica var. magnifica, the typical species which is described here.